LJPomoxis/Simple-Phys-Sim/README.md

-# Basic edge collsion physics program
+# Basic edge collsion physics simulator program
 A very rudimentary implementation to model the physics of objects colliding with edges.

 ## features